Beach Cities Sports: Football, running, triathlon, volleyball and more

 Boot Camp: The City of Manhattan Beach is holding Spring Beach Boot Camps with GI Joe Charles through June.
 Sessions are Mon.-Wed.-Fri from 6-7 a.m. and 9-10 a.m. through June 30.
 Cost is $220 ($242 non-residents).
 Evening sessions take place Mon.-Wed.
 From 5-6 p.m. and 6-7 p.m.through June 28.
 Cost is $130 ($143 non resident).
 For information call 310-802-5448 or email mbparksandrec@mb.info.
 Charles also will be holding his $1,000 One Push-Up Challenge at the Village Runner 4th of July 5K in Redondo Beach.
 Now in its 16th year, the Push-Up Challenge is free to enter and will start approximately at 9:15 a.m.

+Running: Starting and finishing at the Manhattan Beach Pier, the Manhattan Beach 5K takes places Saturday, June 24.
+The 5K race ($40) begins at 7:30 a.m. followed by Kids Races ($30) at 8:20 a.m.
+Contact Jeff Atkinson, jeff@olympianfitness.com or mb5k.com.

-Running: Registration is ongoing for the 24h Annual Village Runner 4th of July 5K and Firecracker Dash for kids.
+Registration is ongoing for the 24h Annual Village Runner 4th of July 5K and Firecracker Dash for kids.
 The 5K race begins at 8 a.m. and features chip timing, age division awards and cash prizes to the top three overall male and female runners.
 All participants will receive a 4th of July Run t-shirt.
 All kids dash finishers receive medals.
-Fees are $35 for the 5K and $25 for the Firecracker Dash (add $5 after June 5).
+Fees are $40 for the 5K and $30 for the Firecracker Dash.
 Registration available online (villagerunner.com) or at Village Runner stores: 1811 S. Catalina Ave., Redondo Beach; 1840 N. Sepulveda Blvd., Manhattan Beach.

 Basketball: Dave Miller, Emmy Award winning NBA analyst will be hosting his annual MVPCAMP.COM summer basketball camps at Aviation Sports Complex in Redondo Beach.
 Session I will be held July 10-14 and Session II July 31-Aug.4.
 Both camps will run from 9 a.m. to 3 p.m. and is open to boys and girls ages 5 to 14.
 The camp is geared for all levels of play and places an emphasis on keeping the FUN in fundamentals.
 Brochures available by calling 424-200-0697 or print an application at mvpcamp.com.